spatialos/gdk-for-unity/docs/content/component-data.md

-**Warning:** The [pre-alpha](https://docs.improbable.io/reference/latest/shared/release-policy#maturity-stages) release is for evaluation purposes only, with limited documentation - see the guidance on [Recommended use](../../README.md#recommended-use).
+**Warning:** The [alpha](https://docs.improbable.io/reference/latest/shared/release-policy#maturity-stages) release is for evaluation purposes only, with limited documentation - see the guidance on [Recommended use](../../README.md#recommended-use).

 -----

-## Component Data
+## ECS: Components and component updates
 The [code generator](./code-generator.md) uses `.schema` files to generate components that the Unity ECS can understand.
 See the schemalang [docs](https://docs.improbable.io/reference/latest/shared/schema/introduction#schema-introduction) for details on how to create schema components.

 > Note that code generation runs when you open the Unity Editor or when you select Improbable > Generate Code from the Editor menu.